rlanhellas/Lanhellas.KafkaConsumerBatch/README.md

     var results = consumerBatch.ConsumeBatch();

-Now you can seek (redelivery all messages in batch) in batch too:
+Now you can seek (redelivery all messages) in batch too:

     consumerBatch.SeekBatch();
 And if you need to commit, just do it, the same way as you usually do (**You don't need to use consumerBatch here**):